 She also trained and conducted them herself in major sell out concerts: such as Soiree Française, the Mozart Requiem, a French Concert, Haydn’s Nelson’s Mass and a concert performance of Dido and Aeneas, all with professional soloists and orchestra.
 She also conducted sell out performances of The Mikado, The Pirates of Penzance and Iolanthe with casts of all ages, most of the principals being her singing pupils.

 Until may 2020, she trained and conducted UPCS.
-Recent performances include the Rossini Petite Messe Solennelle, the Faure Requiem, the Vivaldi Gloria,the Bach Magnificat and the Mozart Requiem alongside carols at Christmas, all in the the Minster of St Andrew’s in Plymouth.
+Performances included the Rossini Petite Messe Solennelle, the Faure Requiem, the Vivaldi Gloria,the Bach Magnificat and the Mozart Requiem alongside carols at Christmas, all in the the Minster of St Andrew’s in Plymouth.
 Corona virus restrictions meant she missed her final two concerts with the choir.

 As a chorus director, Alice strives to keep rehearsals with choirs fast and fun and to achieve the highest standard of performance possible with particular focus on vocal technique and performance detail.